Description-Based Text Similarity: Limitations

 \subsection{Prompting}

 These are the prompts we used to generate the sentence descriptions dataset.
 The ``main prompt'' was used to generate 5 valid descriptions and 5 invalid descriptions per sentence.
 For approximately 14\% of the sentences, we re-feed \texttt{GPT} with one of its valid generations and use the ``Make-more-abstracts prompt'' to generate 3 additional more abstract version of the descriptions.
+Finally, we use the ``Description to sentence prompt'' to generate a set of sentences that align with the 201 test descriptions, used for evaluation.